elysia-dev/NAPs/Template/NAP Template.md

 > **Lender Info**
->- Corporation Registration Number: < Corporation Registration Number of the lender >
+>- Corporation Registration Number or Wallet Address: < Corporation Registration Number of the lender or Wallet Address >
 >
 > **Loan Info**
 >- Loan Product: < The type of the loan product >